mesgjs/mesgjs/docs/Mesgjs-10-Minute-Overview.md

 * `%x`, `#x`, and `!x` generate an error at runtime if "x" isn't set; `%?x`, `#?x`, and `!?x` use `else=@u` internally to return `@u` (undefined) if "x" isn't set.

-* To help avoid accidental data leaks, namespace objects may be used as a base for messages (as in `%(at ...)`), but they are not permitted to be passed directly as values (as in the list literal, `[%]`, which is a transpilation-time syntax error).
+* To help avoid accidental data leaks, namespace objects may be used as a base for messages (as in `%(at ...)`), but they are simply word literals (text) when passed directly as values (as in the list literal, `[%]`).
 Use the `(self)` message of the `@list` interface if you really want to pass an entire namespace (e.g., `%(self)`).
 For consistency, this even applies to `@gss`, despite the fact that it doesn't provide any additional security benefit.

 * Note that "`!}`" is a single, indivisible, "lexical token", not two.
 It ends a code block, and is meant as a visual alert/reminder that the final value will be returned.
 It is unrelated to the `!` (message parameter) namespace.
 Further note that "`! }`" (as two separate tokens) is an error, as `!` is not permitted to appear by itself as a value (only as the base object for a message).

 * Namespaces help avoid naming collisions, but you do have to be mindful when reading or writing code so as not to mix them up (or potentially even use an `@` where you meant `%`, `#`, or `!`, or vice-versa).

 # Notable Differences From Other Languages

 * There is *really* minimal syntax.

 * The "`=`" token is used to create key-value associations in list literals and message parameters, not for assignment.

 * You never have to worry about operator precedence (which action happens first) or associativity (left-to-right vs right-to-left evaluation), even without adding extra parentheses.

 * Mesgjs objects are opaque, even at the JavaScript level, except for what they choose to expose/share.

 * Object message behaviors essentially become a type of contract at the time an object is created - neither the object type nor its referenced interfaces are permitted to change after the object is created.

 * As message handlers are always part of an object's interface(s) and never attached directly to an object, there are never issues with name-collisions between handlers and persistent-state properties or other values.

 * Inter-object messages are *attributed* (i.e., not anonymous).
 Attributed messages allow message receivers to know with extreme confidence which object sent the message, as well as its primary interface type.
 The only way for an object to spoof the identity of another object is for the spoofed object to explicitly expose object data via a JavaScript-level message handler.

 * Although Mesgjs does not have public/protected/private-style access-control keywords, the secure, attributed-message capability allows message handlers to make well-informed decisions about individual messages and flexibly implement their own policies.

 # Static Data \- SLID Format